-Apple starts with the WHY, the centre of the circle.
+Apple starts with the WHY, the centre of the Golden Circle.
 So instead of communicating what they do and make and how they do or make their products, they communicate their vision to their potential buyers.

 Simon Sinek argues that customers do not buy products because of what companies do but because of why they do it.

 Influential companies do not structurally differ from the competition, however their customers think they do.

 They want the products of these companies because they are convinced that these companies are better than their competition, namely they provide an answer the question WHY.

 Simon Sinek compares the three circles of the Golden Circle to the human brain.

 The WHAT, or outer circle is compared to the neocortex.
 Here is where we find rational thought and language.
 The HOW and WHY circles are comparted to the limbic brains.